 Series A in 2012

-Boulder Ionics is a rapidly growing start-up that produces ionic liquids and ionic liquid based electrolytes for demanding electrochemical applications.
-Using a proprietary high-throughput synthesis platform, Boulder Ionics is able to manufacture ultra-high-purity ionic liquids at a superior price/performance ratio.
-Boulder Ionics’ advanced Iolyte™ electrolytes and pure ionic liquids have applications in a wide range of products ranging from ultracapacitors to lithium-ion batteries and next generation metal-air batteries.
-The company is currently working with several strategic partners and industry leaders and expects full integration of Iolyte™ electrolytes into a growing number of commercial products by mid-2012.
+Boulder Ionics is a start-up focused on producing ionic liquids and ionic liquid-based electrolytes tailored for demanding electrochemical applications.
+Utilizing a proprietary high-throughput synthesis platform, the company manufactures ultra-high-purity ionic liquids that offer an exceptional price/performance ratio.
+Its advanced Iolyte™ electrolytes and pure ionic liquids are designed for use in various products, including ultracapacitors, lithium-ion batteries, and next-generation metal-air batteries.
+Boulder Ionics collaborates with several strategic partners and industry leaders, with plans for the full integration of its Iolyte™ electrolytes into an expanding range of commercial products.

 Kovio